Daniel Cabrera (outfielder): Professional career

 Cabrera was selected by the Detroit Tigers with the 62nd overall pick in the draft, and signed for $1.2 million.
 He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the pandemic.
 To begin the 2021 season, he was assigned to the West Michigan Whitecaps of the High-A Central.
 After slashing .242/.300/.395 with nine home runs and 64 RBIs over 99 games, he was promoted to the Erie SeaWolves of the Double-A Northeast in late August.
 Over 17 games with Erie, Cabrera batted .174 with four home runs and nine RBIs.
 He returned to Erie to begin the 2022 season, was reassigned to West Michigan in early June, and then returned to Erie once again in early July.
 Over 120 games between the two teams, he slashed .237/.309/.351 with eight home runs and 46 RBIs.
 To open the 2023 season, he was assigned to Erie.
+He also played with the Lakeland Flying Tigers.
+Across seventy games, he hit .239 with one home run and 27 RBI.
+Cabrera appeared in seven games in 2024 before being placed on the restricted list for the remainder of the season, and also did not appear in a game in 2025.